Periodic FIFO

 Periodic means that the Inventory account is not updated during the accounting period.
 Instead, the cost of merchandise purchased from suppliers is debited to the general ledger account Purchases.
 At the end of the accounting year the Inventory account is adjusted to the cost of the merchandise that is unsold.
 The remainder of the cost of goods available is reported on the income statement as the cost of goods sold.

 LIFO is an acronym for last in, first out.
-Under the LIFO cost flow assumption, the latest (or most recent) costs are the first ones to leave inventory and become the cost of goods sold on the income statement.
+With the LIFO cost flow assumption, the latest (or most recent) costs are the first ones to leave inventory and become the cost of goods sold on the income statement.
 The first/oldest costs will remain in inventory and will be reported as the cost of the ending inventory on the balance sheet.

 It’s important to note that under periodic LIFO (not perpetual LIFO) you wait until the entire year is over before assigning the costs.
 Then you flow out of inventory the year’s most recent costs first, even if those goods arrived after the last sale of the year.
 For example, assume the last sale of the year at the Corner Bookstore occurred on December 27.
 Also assume that the store’s last purchase of the year arrived on December 31.
 Under periodic LIFO, the cost of the book purchased on December 31 is removed from inventory and sent to the cost of goods sold first, even though it was physically impossible for that book to be the one sold on December 27.
 (This reinforces our earlier statements that the flow of costs does not have to correspond with the physical flow of units.)